If you have been asking yourself what should you buy, a Heat Press or EasyPress, then you will definitely want to read this post.

 While both machines are great options, you need to figure out what key things you need in a heating machine.

-Do you need a heavy duty professional option of a Heat Press that products quality that you cannot get with the EasyPress?
+- Do you need a heavy duty professional option like the Heat Press that products quality that you cannot get with the EasyPress?

 Once you settle on the heating method that works for you, you will be able to make your own customized t-shirts, towels, bags, pillows, and so much more with your favorite Cricut Machine.

-Comment below and tell me which one do you like better, the Heat Press or Cricut EasyPress.
+Comment below and tell me which one do you like better, the Heat Press or EasyPress.